wyne-ybanez/Fast-Travel/README.md

 # Self-driving Car Taxi Service Web Project - Front End

+(PROJECT IS STILL INCOMPLETE)

 ## Project Goal

-This project aims to create an interactive front end layout for a self-driving car taxi service.
+This project aims to create an interactive front end layout for a self-driving car taxi service called 'Fast-Travel'.

 The target audience for this project are its customers/users.
 It will allow them to order a self driving cab which they can customise via a specification form.
 They can also choose where their starting point and destination is via the Google Maps API feature on the project.